Parsl/parsl/docs/userguide/futures.rst

 =======

 When a python function is invoked, the python interpreter waits for the function to complete execution and returns the results.
-With long running functions we may not want to wait for completion and may want it to be asynchronous.
+In case of long running functions we may not want to wait for completion and may want the function to be asynchronous.
 So, in lieu of the results, we return a `future <https://en.wikipedia.org/wiki/Futures_and_promises>`_.
 A future is essentially a token that allows us to track the status of an asynchronous task so that we may check the status, results, exceptions, etc. A future is a proxy for a result that is not yet available.